ebuzeryalcin/Travellers/TESTING.md

 **Favicon was throwing an error to console**: Favicon was throwing errors to console telling "GET /profile/static/images/favicon/favicon.ico HTTP/1.1" 404 and "GET /profile/static/images/favicon/site.webmanifest HTTP/1.1" 404 errors.
 I googled this and found out links in python needs to look different.
 By changing favicon links in my base. html page, adding href="{{ url_for('static', filename='path') }}", I was able to fix these errors.

+### Home Page

+Page is responsive, overall buttons and social links are working.
+User is redirected correctly when clicking on register button.

+### Registration Page

+The validation rules for the creation of an account were tested to ensure correct data was sent to the database.
+Following list was returned as an error, as expected:

+-   One of the fields missing
+-   Username too long or short
+-   Password too long or short
+-   Username already exists

+When form is validated, message occurs telling registration was successful.
+Link below register form to login if user has an account, works.

+### Login Page

+When loging in to the application an existing username must be entered together with a correct password.
+When user login information is not found in the database and user fails to use right username and/or password, a flash message appears.

+When username exists and password is entered right, the login succeeds and the user session is created.
+Link below login form to register if user has an account, works.